Ric-27/Aquanaute/README.md

 ### ardupilot parameters

-in the file "vehiculeinfo.py" (/ardupilot/Tools/autotest/pysim) you need to change the default parameters file for the "gazebo-rover" in line 280 to the aquanaute.parm file provided in /aquanaute/aquanaute_description/ardu_params you can copy and paste the file in the default_params folder located inside (/ardupilot/Tools/autotest).
+in the file "vehiculeinfo.py" (/ardupilot/Tools/autotest/pysim) you need to change the default parameters file for the "gazebo-rover" in the line 280 to the aquanaute.parm file provided in /aquanaute/aquanaute_description/ardu_params you can copy and paste the file in the default_params folder located inside (/ardupilot/Tools/autotest).
-*There is an error when you launch ardupilot, the motors in the gazebo simulation will start to turn in a fixed direction and wont respond to commands, this issue has not yet been fixed and it's root cause it's not yet defined, it may be the ardupilot_gazebo plugin or the ardupilot frame*
+*There is an error when you launch ardupilot, the motors in the gazebo simulation will start to turn in a fixed direction and wont respond to commands, this issue has not yet been fixed and it's root cause has not yet been found, It's believed that the ardupilot-gazebo plugin doesnt know how to interpret the signals sended by ardupilot*

 ---